seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 **DISCLAIMER:**
 Read the entire README and Dortania guides before you start.
 I am not responsible for any damage.
 When you encounter bug or want to improve this repo, consider opening issue or pull request.
-If you find this bootloader configuration useful, consider giving it star to make it more visible.
+If you find this bootloader configuration useful, consider giving it a star to make it more visible.

 ## Introduction